-Anna Neimark is a founding partner of First Office.
-She is also a lecturer at the University of Southern California School of Architecture.
+ANNA NEIMARK is a founding partner of First Office Architecture.
+She is also a faculty at Southern California Institute of Architecture.

-A naturalized citizen, she was born in Russia and moved to the United States at the age of 14.
-Her family now lives in Jackson Heights, NY.
+A naturalized citizen, she was born in Moscow to a Russian mother and Jewish-Ukrainian father, and moved to the United States at the age of 14.
+Her family now lives in Los Angeles, California.
 She is married to Michael Osman.

 Anna completed her architecture master's program at Harvard University's Graduate School of Design.
 In 2003, she received a BA degree with high honors in architecture from Princeton University, and was awarded the Haarlow Prize for the best paper in humanistic studies, the Joseph Shanley Travel Prize for architectural design, and the Art and Archaeology Frederick Barnard White Prize for the best thesis in architectural theory.
 Her thesis, which had substantial visual and written components, explored how architectural theory in early modern Europe was shaped by new forms of inquiry into the human body.

 Upon completing her masters, Anna was a junior architect at the Office of Metropolitan Architecture.
 She taught a studio class in Harvard University's Career Discovery Program.
 Anna was awarded the Julia Amory Appleton Traveling Fellowship to pursue a year-long independent research and design project entitled, "Water, Politics, Architecture.”
 Since then, Anna returned to the GSD as a visiting faculty to teach an option studio.